9 Tricks to Stretch the Time Between Your Hair Color Appointments

 Opt for a blowout or beachy waves

 Did you know a great bouncy blowout or loose waves can help make roots appear less visible?
 Styles with more movement separate harsh lines, so you’ll see more of the style and less of the roots.
-Check out these tricks to make your blowout last for days.

 Keep strands clean